JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### My Employers, Clients, and Customers

-I am presently in a Managing Director role at [Dell Technologies](http://www.delltechnologies.com).

 My [CV / resumé is available exclusively on this website](/resume/) where I also link to my LinkedIn profile and a JSON flavored GitHub repository.

 ### Startups